-The Scotiabank 2023 Modern Slavery Statement (the "Statement") is made on behalf of The Bank of Nova Scotia and the subsidiaries listed in the Attestation provided herein (together, "Scotiabank", "the Bank", "we", us", or "our")1 pursuant to Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Canadian Act"), the Australian Modern Slavery Act 2018 (Cth), and the UK Modern Slavery Act 2015 (collectively, the "Acts").2
+The Scotiabank 2024 Modern Slavery Report (the "Report") is made on behalf of The Bank of Nova Scotia and the subsidiaries listed in the Attestation provided herein pursuant to Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Canadian Act"), the Australian Modern Slavery Act 2018 and the UK Modern Slavery Act 2015 (collectively, the "Acts").

-This Statement addresses the measures taken by the Bank to prevent, identify, assess, and reduce the risk of modern slavery, including forced labour and child labour ("modern slavery") in our business and in supply chains pursuant to the obligations set out in the Acts.3
+This Report addresses the measures taken by the Bank to prevent, identify, assess, and reduce the risk of forced labour, child labour, and human trafficking ("modern slavery") in our business and in our supply chains pursuant to the obligations set out in the Acts.

 Scotiabank remains committed to respecting human rights.
 We have policies, procedures, and practices designed to help safeguard against modern slavery.
-Scotiabank's cross-functional working group, drawn from 25 teams from across the Bank, work together each year to update the Statement.
-This working group is led by the Social Impact team.
+Scotiabank's cross-functional working group, drawn from 42 teams from across the Bank and led by the Social Impact team, works together each year to update the Report.

-All information provided in our Statement is for the fiscal year ending on October 31, 2023 ("Reporting Period"), unless stated otherwise.
+All information provided in the Report is in respect of the fiscal year ending on October 31, 2024 ("Reporting Period"), unless stated otherwise.